paullstanley/JamfAPI-PrivilegesChecker/README.md

 # JamfAPI-PrivilegesChecker

-JamfAPI-PrivilegesChecker is a lightweight macOS SwiftUI app that allows Jamf administrators and developers to quickly check the API privileges associated with their Jamf Pro API credentials.
+**JamfAPI-PrivilegesChecker** is a lightweight Zsh script that allows Jamf administrators and developers to quickly check the API privileges associated with their Jamf Pro credentials.

 ## Features

-- Authenticate against your Jamf Pro instance using Client ID and Secret.
+- Authenticate against your Jamf Pro instance using a Client ID and Secret.
 - Retrieve and display user privileges via the `/api/v1/auth/privileges` endpoint.
-- Secure credential handling with SwiftUI SecureFields.
+- Secure, session-based handling of credentials.
-- Minimal, user-friendly interface.
+- Minimal and fast CLI utility.

 ## Requirements

 - macOS 13 or later
-- Xcode 15 or later
+- Zsh (default on modern macOS versions)
+- `curl` (pre-installed on macOS)
+- [`jq`](https://stedolan.github.io/jq/) (install via [Homebrew](https://brew.sh) if not already installed)
 - Jamf Pro API Client ID and Secret
-- Access to the Jamf Pro API

 ## Setup